pingcap/docs-tidb-operator/en/enable-tls-between-components.md

         secretName: tidb-cluster-issuer-cert
     ```

-    This `.yaml` file creates three objects:
+    The above yaml file creates three objects:

-    - A ClusterIssuer object of SelfSigned class, used to generate the CA certificate needed by ClusterIssuer of CA class
+    - A ClusterIssuer object of the SelfSigned type, used to generate the CA certificate needed by ClusterIssuer of the CA type;
-    - A Certificate object, whose `isCa` is set to `true`
+    - A Certificate object, whose `isCa` is set to `true`.
-    - A ClusterIssuer, used to issue TLS certificates between TiDB components
+    - A ClusterIssuer, used to issue TLS certificates between TiDB components.

     Finally, execute the following command to create a ClusterIssuer: